dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 couple of hiccups as I hit rough edges that weren't as friendly as the faculties that `bpftrace` provides in its higher-level tracing language.

-Going through these here will, I hope, give some insight into the ways that I was able to find and squash bugs in order to develop a fully functioning tool, so that others can learn from these mistakes.

 ## Debugging

 To start off, To be able to print data in a way that can be readily used in